-A BI semantic model connection (.bism) is a portable connection that connects Excel or Power View reports to an Analysis Services tabular model database on a network server or a SharePoint farm.
+A BI semantic model connection (.bism) is a portable connection that connects Excel or Power View reports to an Analysis Services tabular model database or an Analysis Services instance in multidimensional mode.
 If you are familiar with office data connection (.odc) files, you will notice a similarity in how a .bism connection file is defined and used.

 A BI semantic model connection is created and accessed via SharePoint.
 Creating BI semantic model connections enables quick launch commands on a BI semantic model connection in a library.
 Quick launch commands open a new Excel workbook or options for editing the connection file.
 If Reporting Services is installed, you will also see a command to create a Power View report.

 A BI semantic model connection points to tabular model data.
 There are two sources for this data:

 A tabular model database running on a standalone Analysis Services instance in tabular server mode.
 A deployment of a standalone Analysis Services instance is external to the farm.
 Accessing data sources off the farm requires additional permissions, which you can read about in this topic: Create a BI Semantic Model Connection to a Tabular Model Database.